mbrennwa/pypsucurvetrace/README.md

 For two-terminal devices under test (DUTs) like resistors or diodes you need only one power supply unit (PSU).
 For three-terminal DUTs like transistors you need two PSUs.

+*PyPSUcurvetrace* also allows using a heater block to control the temperature of the DUT.

 *PyPSUcurvetrace* is developed using Python 3 on Linux.
 Other software environments may (should) work, too, but have not been tested so far.

 Currently supported power supply types: